GET IN TOUCH

 Tax debt includes more than the unpaid principal amount.
 It consists of several connected elements that increase over time.

-• Principal Tax Owed: This refers to the original amount that was reported or assessed as due.
+• Principal Tax Owed — The original amount that was reported or assessed as due.

-• Accrued Interest: This represents additional charges that increase daily until full payment is made.
+• Accrued Interest — Additional charges that increase daily until full payment is made.

-• Collection Costs: These refer to the administrative and legal fees incurred during enforcement actions.
+• Collection Costs — Administrative and legal fees incurred during enforcement actions.

-• Delinquent Fees: These are fixed charges that are applied after the notice period when the balance remains unpaid.
+• Delinquent Fees — Fixed charges applied after the notice period when the balance remains unpaid.

-• Other Liabilities: This includes amounts that have been transferred from prior assessments or joint accounts.
+• Other Liabilities — Amounts transferred from prior assessments or joint accounts.

 Impact on Property Owners

-When a tax debt remains unresolved, it can result in a lien being placed on real or personal property.
-This includes homes, vehicles, and business assets.
-After the lien is recorded, it limits a taxpayer’s ability to sell, refinance, or secure new credit.
-Property owners may also face restrictions on transferring ownership until the balance is paid in full or an approved payment plan is established.
+When a tax debt remains unresolved, it can result in a warrant being filed with the Clerk of Court that covers real and personal property, including homes, vehicles, and business assets.
+After the warrant is filed, it could affect a taxpayer's ability to sell or refinance property or secure new credit.
+Property owners may also face restrictions related to transferring ownership until the balance is paid in full or an approved payment plan is established.

 Options for Managing Tax Debt